-- ➤ Initiating, conducting, supervising, and coordinating investigations designed to detect, deter, prevent, and eradicate fraud, waste, mismanagement, misconduct, and other abuses in state government; - ➤ Receiving complaints and coordinating all activities of the agency as required by the Whistle-blower's Act pursuant to sections 112.3187- 112.31895, F.S.; - Receiving and considering the complaints which do not meet the criteria for an investigation under the Whistle-blower's Act and conducting, supervising, or coordinating such inquiries, investigations, or reviews as the Inspector General deems appropriate; - ➤ Reporting expeditiously to the Department of Law Enforcement or other law enforcement agencies, as appropriate, whenever the Inspector General has reasonable grounds to believe there has been a violation of criminal law;
+- Initiating, conducting, supervising, and coordinating investigations designed to detect, deter, prevent, and eradicate fraud, waste, mismanagement, misconduct, and other abuses in state government; - ➤ Receiving complaints and coordinating all activities of the agency as required by the Whistle-blower's Act pursuant to sections 112.3187- 112.31895, F.S.; - ➤ Receiving and considering the complaints which do not meet the criteria for an investigation under the Whistle-blower's Act and conducting, supervising, or coordinating such inquiries, investigations, or reviews as the Inspector General deems appropriate; - Reporting expeditiously to the Department of Law Enforcement or other law enforcement agencies, as appropriate, whenever the Inspector General has reasonable grounds to believe there has been a violation of criminal law;

-1 The Investigations Section opened 141 new cases in Fiscal Year 2023-2024; 1 case was carried forward from the previous fiscal year, totaling 142 cases.
+&lt;sup>1 The Investigations Section opened 164 new cases in Fiscal Year 2024-2025; 1 case was carried forward from the previous fiscal year, totaling 165 cases.
 The review of Critical Incidents is counted as an Investigative Activity.

-2 The Internal Audit Section opened one audit and one follow-up in Fiscal Year 2023-2024.
-One Audit was carried over from Fiscal Year 2022-2023 that resulted in an audit report.
-Other audit activities include Management Reviews (1); Follow-up Audit Activities (1); External Audit Coordination (4); Oversight Activities (13); and Outreach, Education, and Management Support (1).
+&lt;sup>2 The Internal Audit Section opened two audits and one follow-up in Fiscal Year 2024-2025.
+One audit and one follow-up were carried over from Fiscal Year 2023-2024.
+Other audit activities include External Audit Coordination (4); Oversight Activities (18); and Outreach, Education, and Management Support (1).

-3 Other Office of Inspector General Activities include Reference Checks; Critical Incidents - Sexual Abuse; Cybersecurity Incident Response Team; and Anti-Fraud Activities.
+&lt;sup>3 Other Office of Inspector General Activities include Reference Checks; Critical Incidents - Sexual Abuse; Cybersecurity Incident Response Team; and Anti-Fraud Activities.

 - ➤ Conducting investigations and other inquiries free of actual or perceived impairment to the independence of the Inspector General or the Office of Inspector General.
-This shall include freedom from any interference with investigations and timely access to records and other sources of information; - ➤ Submitting findings when applicable to the subject that is a specific entity contracting with the state or an individual substantially affected, who shall be advised in writing that they may submit a written response within 20 working days after receipt of the findings, and including the response and the Inspector General's rebuttal to the response, if any, with the final investigative report; and, - ➤ Submitting in a timely fashion final reports on investigations conducted by the Inspector General to the agency head, except for whistle-blower's investigations, which shall be conducted and reported pursuant to section 112.3189, F.S.
+This shall include freedom from any interference with investigations and timely access to records and other sources of information; - Submitting findings when applicable to the subject that is a specific entity contracting with the state or an individual substantially affected, who shall be advised in writing that they may submit a written response within 20 working days after receipt of the findings, and including the response and the Inspector General's rebuttal to the response, if any, with the final investigative report; and, - ➤ Submitting in a timely fashion final reports on investigations conducted by the Inspector General to the agency head, except for whistle-blower's investigations, which shall be conducted and reported pursuant to section 112.3189, F.S.

-Summary of Investigations Section Activities in Fiscal Year 2023-2024
+Summary of Investigations Section Activities in Fiscal Year 2024-2025

 The Investigations Section receives complaints and requests for assistance via telephone, letter, email, or in person.
 Each complaint or request for assistance is reviewed to determine if provisions of sections 112.3187-112.31895, F.S., (Whistle-blower's Act) are met.
-During Fiscal Year 2023-2024, the Investigations Section received, reviewed, and processed 1424 complaints or requests for assistance; 137 of the 142 complaints or requests for assistance were closed during the fiscal year.
-Of the 142 complaints or requests for assistance, 6 resulted in internal investigations; 12 were handled as preliminary inquiries; 111 were referred to management, law enforcement and other agencies; and 13 critical incidents were reviewed.
+During Fiscal Year 2024-2025, the Investigations Section received, reviewed, and processed 164 complaints or requests for assistance; 165 complaints or requests for assistance were closed during the fiscal year.
+Of the 165 complaints or requests for assistance, 5 resulted in internal investigations; 2 were handled as preliminary inquiries; 135 were referred to management, law enforcement and other agencies; 4 were handled as public records requests; 2 were handled as requests for management assistance; and 17 critical incidents were reviewed.

-Investigative Activities Completed during Fiscal Year 2023-2024
+Investigative Activities Completed during Fiscal Year 2024-2025

 Type of Investigative Activity Quantity

-Investigations 1
+Investigations 5

-Preliminary Inquiries 12
+Preliminary Inquiries 2

-Management Referrals 75
+Management Referrals 129

-Referrals to Law Enforcement and Other 36
+Referrals to Law Enforcement and Other 6

 Agencies

-Public Records Request 0
+Public Records Request 4

-Management Assistance 0
+Management Assistance 2

-Review of Critical Incidents 13
+Review of Critical Incidents 17

-Total 137
+Total 165

-4 The Investigations Section opened 141 new cases in Fiscal Year 2023-2024; 1 case was carried forward from the previous fiscal year, totaling 142 cases.
+&lt;sup>4 The Investigations Section opened 164 new cases in Fiscal Year 2024-2025; 1 case was carried forward from the previous fiscal year, totaling 165 cases.

-Summary of Investigations Closed in Fiscal Year 2023-2024
+Summary of Investigations Closed in Fiscal Year 2024-2025